Nagasaki marks 76th anniversary of U.S. atomic bombing

 Japan has maintained its three principles of not producing, possessing or allowing nuclear arms on its territory.
 But the country sits under the U.S. nuclear umbrella and hosts its military facilities under a decades-old bilateral security accord.

-The ceremony will once again cut attendance numbers to around 500 guests, roughly a 10th of the number in recent years, to prevent overcrowding amid a nationwide resurgence of coronavirus cases.
+The ceremony once again cut attendance numbers to around 500 guests, roughly a tenth of the number in recent years, to prevent overcrowding amid a nationwide resurgence of coronavirus cases.

-Representatives from around 65 countries, including all five recognized nuclear powers — Britain, China, France, Russia and the United States — are expected to attend.
+The city said representatives from around 65 countries, including all five recognized nuclear powers — Britain, China, France, Russia and the United States — would be in attendance.

-A plutonium-core atomic bomb codenamed “Fat Man” exploded over Nagasaki at 11:02 a.m. on Aug.
-9, 1945, three days after the United States dropped the world’s first such weapon to be deployed on Hiroshima.
+A plutonium-core atomic bomb codenamed "Fat Man" exploded over Nagasaki, three days after the United States dropped the world's first such weapon to be deployed on Hiroshima.

 An estimated 74,000 people died from the bombing in Nagasaki by the end of that year, according to the city.

-The combined number of surviving victims of the two atomic bombings, known in Japan as hibakusha, stood at 127,755 as of March, down about 8,900 from a year earlier, the Ministry of Health, Labor and Welfare said, adding their average age was 83.94.
+The combined number of surviving victims of the two atomic bombings, known in japan as hibakusha, stood at 127,755 as of March, down about 8,900 from a year earlier, the Ministry of Health, Labor and Welfare said, adding their average age was 83.94.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.